-So I thought I'd be serious for the last post and talk about the differences you see (online and in the 'real-life') 'tween Autistic parents and 'Autism parents'.
+So pull up a chair and grab a drink as we talk about the differences you see (online and in the 'real-life') 'tween Autistic parents and 'Autism parents'.

-And before anyone jumps in I'd like to point out that this isn't an angry hate piece written from on high about how one group is better than the other but more about have the differences can be utterly confusing and at times a wee bit freaky.*
+And before anyone jumps in and starts shouting at me (surprisingly this happens a fair bit, almost like folk think they're chastising a child and not talking to a 56 year old man) I'd like to point out that this isn't an angry hate piece written from on high about how one group is better than the other but more about have the differences can be utterly confusing and at times a wee bit freaky.*

-As a plus point there not as scary as the overzealous stuff Ive seen in the past but occasionally a clumsy comment/post about the hardships of having an Autistic person in the house can blindside you and hit hard.
+As a plus point this years not been as scary as the overzealous stuff Ive seen in the past - think the general hatred and othering of Autistic people has become a mainstream hobby in the last 12 months - but there's still an occasional clumsy (but probably well-meaning) comment/post about the hardships of having an Autistic person in the house that blindsides you and hits hard.

-Do I have so few friends because I'm too stressful to be around and it's just too much hard work?
+Do I have so few friends because I'm too stressful or difficult to be around and it's just too much hard work?

 Am I causing untold damage to my wife by just being who I am?